 Attempted (badly) in Taking Lives.
 The film is set in Montreal, but has numerous lingering shots of the Chateau Frontenac...which is in Quebec City.

-On one of the theatrical posters for the 1956 Around The World In Eighty Days, the Westminster clock tower and the Eiffel Tower are used as shorthand for London and Paris, despite the fact that the movie takes place in 1872 and the Eiffel Tower hadn't been built yet.
+On one of the theatrical posters for the 1956 Around the World in 80 Days, the Westminster clock tower and the Eiffel Tower are used as shorthand for London and Paris, despite the fact that the movie takes place in 1872 and the Eiffel Tower hadn't been built yet.

 The Day After Tomorrow, while it didn't destroy the Statue of Liberty, did make a point of freezing her solid, just so the audience could see how cold it was.